Gift of Spring

 Life is a gift.
 To honor that gift the spirits that dwell in the East gifted our ancestors with the gift of asemaa (tobacco).
 This gift of asemaa is still being honored today and reminds us to be grateful for all life.
 It reminds us daily to be grateful and to be humble knowing that we as humans - and as married couples - will always require guidance and protection, and cannot exist without the gifts of the natural world around us – being the wind, the earth, the fire, the water, and all of those relatives and entities, natural as well as supernatural, that are alive with energy and movement.

-The stylized eagle feather adorning the ring epitomizes the omnipresence of the sky and the light of the eastern direction and, in a metaphorical sense, the spiritual quality surrounding us in life.
+The stylized eagle feather adorning the rings epitomizes the omnipresence of the sky and the light of the eastern direction and, in a metaphorical sense, the spiritual quality surrounding us in life.

 All these spiritual entities, sky and earth, birth and rebirth, and the many gifts that the East and springtime bring us, come together in the ring design and represent the deep and organic love that two people feel for each other.